7 Ways to Pay Off Student Loans Faster

 Many lenders and student loan servicers offer a 0.25-percentage-point rate deduction when you enroll your student loans in autopay.
-Although this discount might not seem like much, it adds up over time.
-Furthermore, the “set-and-forget” method ensures you’ll never accidentally miss a payment.
-Reach out to your provider to see if they offer an autopay discount.|
+Although this discount might seem insignificant, it adds up over time.

 Find a job that offers student loan forgiveness

-Additionally, some employers offer student loan repayment assistance.
+In addition, some employers offer student loan repayment assistance.
 Check with your HR department to see if your company has such a perk.

 Apply your raises